daniellecrobinson/Data-Rescue-PDX/README.md

 ## Background
 ## Major players
-- Data.gov
+- Data.gov - basically an repository of the consistent metadata - "it's just the phone book, not the actual houses."
-- [DataRefuge](https://www.datarefuge.org/) is committed to making citable copies with clearly documented chains of custody - so let's help with that.
+- [DataRefuge](https://www.datarefuge.org/)(UPENN) - committed to making citable copies with clearly documented chains of custody, so let's help with that.
-- Internet Archive
+- Internet archive & archive team - basically a hard drive
-- UC system
+- UC system - a bunch of simultaneous projects on storing and archiving data
- - California Digital Library
+ - California Digital Library - another harddrive, but with metadata expertise
- - UC Riverside
+ - UC Riverside - Azimuth data rescue project
- - UC Davis
+ - UC Davis - Climate-mirror data rescue project
 - Wider Community Involvent
+ - You're now part of a multi-city, multi-institutal effort to catalog and archive data

 ### The issue with archiving data isn't storage space, it's metadata and curation
 - Metadata is information about a data set
   -Who created the data set, when it was created, where it lives, what it contains, etc.